mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 This option provides the best User Experience and Developer Experience:

-- UX: The Babel plugin enables top level tree-shaking even if your bundler doesn't support it.
+- UX: The Babel plugin enables top-level tree-shaking even if your bundler doesn't support it.
 - DX: The Babel plugin makes startup time in dev mode as fast as Option 1.
 - DX: This syntax reduces the duplication of code, requiring only a single import for multiple modules.
   Overall, the code is easier to read, and you are less likely to make a mistake when importing a new module.